moii789/MLMS/README.md

 ## Developer

-using npm as a package manager, please install node to get npm package manager.
+We are using npm as a package manager, please install node to get npm.

+After you clone the code in your machine:

 ##### Running the frontend:

 ```
 cd client
-npm i #install all dependencies
+npm i #install dependencies
 npm start #starts the react app in dev mode
 ```